No out-of-court settlement: SC refuses to set precedent in Binani Cement bankruptcy case

-The Supreme Court of India on Friday refused to allow out-of-court settlement in Binani Cement bankruptcy case, which otherwise could have set precedent for losing bidders to get back in the race.
+The Supreme Court of India on Friday refused to allow out-of-court settlement in Binani Cement bankruptcy case, which otherwise could have set a precedent for losing bidders to get back in the race.
 Reuters quoting TV channel reports said that the apex court has refused out-of-court settlement in the case and now all stakeholders will go back to National Company Law Tribunal (NCLT) for the insolvency proceedings.

 Binani Cement has a total liability of Rs 7,290 crore, underwent auction under the newly-constituted Insolvency and Bankruptcy Code, in which a consortium of Dalmia Bharat and Bain Piramal Resurgence Fund emerged a winner with a little margin.
 While Dalmia Bharat’s Rs 6,700 crore trumped Rs 6,200 crore offer by Ultratech Cement, the latter tried to gain the ownership of the company through an out-of-court settlement.